akuklev/akuklev/what-are-dependent-types.md

 ```
 would return `{string, float}`.

-Here is a typical case of incorrect `printf()` usage, that leads to a security vulnerability:
+Here is a typical case of incorrect `printf()` usage, that leads to a problem:

 **Example 2**
 ```cpp